top of page

 03. Influencers

-Influencers, a.k.a., people with large social media followings, are a great source for promoting your business and products (think how to sell on Instagram and how to sell on Facebook Marketplace).
+Influencers, a.k.a., people with large social media followings, are a great source for promoting your business and products on YouTube, as it is with any other social media channel (think how to sell on Instagram and how to sell on Facebook Marketplace).
 It’s not typically free to work with influencers, but partnering with them has the potential to get your products and store in front of many-a-viewer.
 Alex Garza, a YouTube influencer with nearly 900,000 subscribers, frequently partners with retail brands.
 This video by Garza for Walmart was viewed nearly 35,000 times and showcases different outfits, all of which are from Walmart.

 04. Co-marketing

-Co-marketing campaigns are another way to get in front of new viewers.
+Co-marketing campaigns are another way to get in front of new viewers and sell on YouTube.
 Brands like Nike and Purina use comarketing to reach new and/or large audiences.
 For example, Purina’s Puppyhood campaign featured a series of (extremely cute) videos about a man and his brand new puppy.
 These videos were shown on Buzzfeed’s website and reposted to YouTube.
 At their core, these were just puppy food commercials, but they were also wildly popular and, thus, widely shared.
 The original video got nearly 30 million views.

 YouTube also has a feature called “cards” that creators can use to link to playlists, videos, and channels.
 There’s a “link” card that allows users to link to an external website, but you must be part of YouTube’s partner program to use it.